openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 Way back in 1999 I predicted a significant market for desktop Linux by 2005. Â (I was
-        targeting better than Mac OS type numbers, in the 10-15% range.) Â It was clear back then that Linux had found a substantial adoption as a server OS, and it seemed only time before the desktop adoption rivaled at least the other desktop.
+        targeting better than Mac OS type numbers, in the 10-15% range.) Â It was clear back then that Linux had found a substantial adoption as a server OS, and it seemed only time before the desktop adoption rivaled at least â€œthe other desktopâ€.

-
+â€

+â€œ

         [The Document Foundation: First TDF Advisory Board members demonstrate wide corporate